 China claims almost all of the South China Sea and the islands there as its territory.

 A scandal engulfing Japan’s Kobe Steel deepened today.
 The company has admitted falsifying data about the quality of its aluminum and copper products, which it sells to hundreds of manufacturing companies.
 Now the Japanese government is urging Kobe to clarify just how far the problem went.
 General Motors, Nissan, Toyota and Boeing, among others, say they’re investigating if the materials pose a safety risk.

 The prime minister of Spain demanded today to know if the region of Catalonia has proclaimed its independence.
 Last night, Catalan officials signed what they called a declaration of independence, but the Catalan president said that it won’t take effect for several weeks.

 Today, addressing Spain’s Parliament, Prime Minister Mariano Rajoy again rejected any talk of secession.

-MARIANO RAJOY, Prime Minister, Spain (through interpreter): Ladies and gentlemen, on October 1, the government of Catalonia wanted to carry out an illegal referendum.
+Prime Minister Ladies and gentlemen, on October 1, the government of Catalonia wanted to carry out an illegal referendum.
 It was the last chapter in a political strategy devised to impose on Catalan society and all Spaniards an independence that few want and is good for nobody.